trongaus/trongaus.github.io/about.md

 My name is Taylor Rongaus, and I'm a rising junior at the **University of Notre Dame**.
 Originally, I'm from Pittsburgh, Pennsylvania, but Notre Dame has *truly* become my new home.

-At Notre Dame, I'm *majoring* in **Computer Science**; *minoring* in **Science, Technology, and Values**; and *persuing a minor* in **Engineering Corporate Practice**.
+At Notre Dame, I'm majoring in **Computer Science**; minoring in **Science, Technology, and Values**; and persuing a minor in **Engineering Corporate Practice**.
 I often get asked: "What do you plan on doing with that?" and my answer is honestly "I don't know."
-As of right now, my interests lie in *studying the ways that humans interact with technology and attempting to bridge the gap between the technical and the non-technical*.
+As of right now, my interests lie in studying the ways that humans interact with technology and attempting to bridge the gap between the technical and the non-technical.
 I hope, though, that by providing myself an education in a technical field with a liberal arts background, I will start to fully understand this gap.

 I also have a variety of other, more random, interests in life, including: